dvquy13/recsys-mvp/README.md

 # Implement an MVP RecSys

 # Prerequisite
-- Poetry 1.8.3
+- Poetry >= 1.8.3
 - Miniconda or alternatives that can create new Python environment with a specified Python version
 - Docker
 - PostgreSQL
   - For Mac, run: `brew install postgresql`
-  - For Ubuntu, run: `sudo apt-get update && sudo apt-get install -y libpq-dev`
+  - For Ubuntu, run: `sudo apt-get update && sudo apt-get install -y gcc libpq-dev`

-> [!TIP]
-> **VSCode auto load `.env`**
-> For convenience, you should enable your IDE to automatically load the `.env` as environment vars.
-> If using VSCode then this is done automatically as long as you have VSCode Python Extension installed.

 > [!IMPORTANT]
 > **Increase Docker memory to 16GB**